Portable-Network-Archive/Portable-Network-Archive-Specification/glossary/index.md

 **PHC string format**
 A standardized string format for encoding password hash parameters and results, as defined by the Password Hashing Competition (PHC).
 It encodes the algorithm, parameters, salt, and hash in a single string.
+PNA's PHSF chunk uses a PHC-compatible parameter string that contains only the algorithm, parameters, and salt; it omits the hash/output component.

 **PNA editor**
 A program that modifies a PNA file and preserves ancillary information, including chunks that it does not recognize.
 Such a program must obey the rules given in Chunk Ordering Rules.